Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

-Let us first consider the GPD case (see Fig.~\ref{Fig_Momentum_flow_GPD_TDA}a for the longitudinal momentum flow in the Efremov-Radyushkin-Brodsky-Lepage regime) in terms suitable for further generalization to TDAs.
+Let us first consider the GPD case (see Fig.~\ref{Fig_Momentum_flow_GPD_TDA}a for the longitudinal momentum flow in the Efremov--Radyushkin--Brodsky--Lepage regime) in terms suitable for further generalization to TDAs.
 Let $x_1$ and $x_2$ be the fractions (defined with respect to average nucleon momentum $P=\frac{p_1+p_2 }{2}$) of the light-cone momentum carried by an active quark and antiquark inside a nucleon.
-The longitudinal momentum conservation implies \footnote{In our discussion of GPDs the variable $\xi$ refers to the usual skewness variable defined with respect to the $t$-channel longitudinal momentum transfer. } $x_1+x_2=2 \xi$ with $\xi \ge 0$.
-The conventional GPD longitudinal momentum fraction variable $x$ is defined as \be x=\frac{x_1-x_2}{2}\,. \ee
+The longitudinal momentum conservation implies\footnote{In our discussion of GPDs the variable $\xi$ refers to the usual skewness variable defined with respect to the $t$-channel longitudinal momentum transfer. } $x_1+x_2=2 \xi$ with $\xi \ge 0$.
+The conventional GPD longitudinal momentum fraction variable $x$ is defined as